The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 12 Holehe

 Holehe checks whether an email address is registered on 120+ platforms, including Twitter, Instagram, Spotify, Adobe, and dozens more.
-It works by attempting password reset or login flows without actually accessing accounts.
+It works by probing password-reset or login flows without actually accessing the accounts.
 It's a focused, single-purpose tool that does one thing exceptionally well.
-Perfect for determining where an email address has been used to create accounts.
+Perfect for determining where an email address was used to create accounts, and a natural companion to a full reverse email lookup.

 Pros